Br0ke138/coss-telegram-notifier/README.md

 $ npm install
 ```

+### Config
-- Add the bot token + Api Keys to index.js
+- Add the bot token + Api Keys to config.json
+- Use the /start command.
+This will print your chat id
+- Add the chat id to config.json
+- CHECK_RATE_IN_SECONDS = Time between each update cycle
+- TIME_BETWEEN_CALLS_IN_SECONDS = If watching multiple pairs, time between each pair

 ### Start
 ```sh